andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 ### Sustainable information technology
 Information technology has both dark sides, such as environmental impact and dependence on social media, and good sides in the form of the opportunities that information technology opens up.

 Information technology as such cannot be called sustainable.
-There is no such thing as sustainable IT or sustainable digitalization.
+There is no such thing as sustainable IT or sustainable digital development.
 Modern digital technology is not circular, so far we have to constantly add new resources such as minerals and fossil energy to keep the internet running.
 However, we can see positive changes and more and more IT can run on renewable energy, and the material cycle hardware manufacturing and recycling is also improving.
 We already recycle a small portion of hardware components, but not yet in ways that ensure the reuse of materials year after year.

-The extent to which digitalization can become a driving force and key component in solving the current climate crisis is an ongoing discussion, but we, the authors of this book, are optimists because we believe that digitalization can make a positive difference.
-The following three ideas permeate our (and the book's) approach to sustainable digitalization: the Karlskrona Manifesto, twin transition and digitainability.
+The extent to which digital development can become a driving force and key component in solving the current climate crisis is an ongoing discussion, but we, the authors of this book, are optimists because we believe that digital development can make a positive difference.
+The following three ideas permeate our (and the book's) approach to sustainable digital development: the Karlskrona Manifesto, twin transition and digitainability.

 ### The Karlskrona Manifesto
-Sustainable digitalization is about developing modern technological solutions and products without compromising the living conditions of future generations.
+Sustainable digital development is about developing modern technological solutions and products without compromising the living conditions of future generations.
 It's a complicated issue that we can better address if we can break this goal down into some concrete areas of action.
 The Karlskrona Manifesto's sustainable system design guidelines set out five different dimensions of sustainability (Becker et al. 2015):

 1. Individual sustainability refers to positive impact on human capital (e.g. health, education, skills, knowledge, leadership and access to services).